| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 file-or-data. file-or-data can be a file name or a string

-containing the image data; data-p should be nil
+containing the image data; data-p should be nil for the former

-for the latter case.
+case, non-nil for the latter case.

 The optional argument type is a symbol specifying the image type.
 If

-type is omitted or nil
+type is omitted or nil, create-image tries to determine

 the image type from the file's first few bytes, or else from the file's